University of Liverpool: formaldehyde removal technology

 Winner of the Emerging Technologies Competition 2016

-Case study: December 2016
+Case study: June 2019

 Formaldehyde is a potent carcinogen, often present in substantial concentrations in newly built homes and workplaces.
-It is a released as a pollutant from building materials such as paint and plasterboard, as well as many other household products.
+It is released as a pollutant from building materials such as paint and plasterboard, as well as many other household products.
 With formaldehyde levels remaining high in urban areas, it is essential to develop more efficient methods of capturing this harmful chemical.

 A team of scientists, led by Professor Andrew Cooper at the University of Liverpool, have developed porous organic cages that can selectively remove low concentrations of formaldehyde from the air.
-They plan to use this material to produce a domestic air filtration system.

-University of Liverpool...six months on
+University of Liverpool...3 years on